Priyanshunya/Aero-Grid/README.md

 ## 🚀 Project Status
 AeroGrid is currently in the **Phase 1 Proof-of-Concept** stage for the India Innovates 2026 evaluation.

 The files in this repository demonstrate the system's structural logic, sensor data handling, and AI inference pipeline.
-Full production deployment binaries, live dataset links, and local compiling instructions will be released upon moving to the hardware deployment phase.
+Full production deployment binaries, live dataset links, and local compiling instructions will be released upon moving to the deployment phase.

----
-*Built for the India Innovates 2026 Hackathon.*